The law on disability discrimination

 - contractors and self-employed people hired to personally do the work

-- they have a condition or impairment considered a disability by law – find out what disability means
+- they do not realise their condition is considered a disability by law

-The Equality Act 2010 also protects people who are no longer disabled but had a disability in the past.
+The Equality Act 2010 also protects people who had a disability in the past.

-- someone is turned down for a promotion because of a high absence record in the past, when their employer knew this was because of a serious injury that was considered a disability
+- someone is turned down for a promotion because of a high absence record in the past, when their employer knows this was because of a serious injury that was considered a disability

 - someone is harassed at work because of a past mental health condition